JOCRZ/BritishAirways-Intership/README.md

-### British Airways Intership
-British Airways Data Science Job Simulation on Forage - October 2023
+### British Airways Data Science Job Simulation on Forage
 - Completed a simulation focussing on how data science is a critical component of British Airways success
 - Scraped and analysed customer review data to uncover findings